nikhilg99/Twitter_Sentiment_Analysis/README.md

 **Best Model Accuracy:** 95.00

-#It is a group project made during class course of machine learning durimg Feb 2022 to April 2022
+#It was a group project made during class course of machine learning during Feb 2022 to April 2022